Programmatic Vs Display Network Advertising: What’s the Difference?

 Reach

 A key difference between display network ads and programmatic display ads is audience reach.
 Display networks are closed advertising ecosystems – although huge, they are limited to the websites that are part of their network.
-Programmatic advertising is a platform that covers inventory from multiple ad exchanges, supporting a truly massive inventory that expands the advertiser’s potential reach, meaning ads can be seen by far more people than they otherwise would on a display network.
+Programmatic advertising is a platform that covers inventory from multiple ad exchange.
+It supports a truly massive inventory that expands the advertiser’s potential reach.
+This means that ads can be seen by far more people than they otherwise would on a display network.

 Type of ads